PrestaShopCorp/docs.cloud.prestashop.com/README.md

 </div>

 # docs.cloud.prestashop.com
-Prestashop Tech Vendors online documentation of Prestashop Cloud Services
+Prestashop SA documentation website for module and theme builders.

 <!-- ABOUT THE PROJECT -->

 ## 🧐 About The Project

-This repository contains the VuePress documentation for tech vendors (former "SaaS App").
+This repository contains the documentation and guidelines for developpers that want to develop and submit products into the Addons Marketplace.

+It also contains the PrestaShop Integration Framework documentation.

 It is currently deployed on Netlify under the name billing-docs.

+Powered by VuePress.

 ### Prerequisites